IT-Learning-Consulting/warhammer-mcp/README.md

 ## Overview

-The Foundry MCP Bridge enables natural AI conversations with your Foundry VTT game data:
+The Foundry MCP Bridge enables natural AI conversations with your Foundry VTT game data. **Supports both D&D 5e and WFRP 4e game systems** (with extensibility for others):

 - **Quest Creation**: [Create quests from prompts that incorporate what exists in your world and journals](https://www.youtube.com/watch?v=NqyB_z2AKME)
-- **Character Management**: Query character stats, abilities, and information
+- **Character Management**: Query character stats, abilities (D&D) or characteristics (WFRP), and information
-- **Compendium Search**: Find items, spells, and creatures using natural language
+- **Compendium Search**: Find items, spells, and creatures using natural language with system-specific filtering
 - **Content Creation**: Generate actors, NPCs, and quest journals from simple prompts
 - **Scene Information**: Access current scene data and world details
-- **Dice Coordination**: Interactive roll requests with player targeting
+- **Dice Coordination**: Interactive roll requests with player targeting (d20 for D&D, d100 for WFRP)
 - **Campaign Management**: Multi-part quest and campaign tracking

 This project was built with the assistance of Claude Code.
 If you like this project, consider [supporting it on Patreon](https://www.patreon.com/c/Adambdooley).

+## Supported Game Systems

+- **D&D 5e**: Full support for abilities, challenge rating, armor class, skills, and d20 rolls
+- **WFRP 4e**: Full support for characteristics, threat levels, toughness/armor, skills, and d100 rolls
+- **Extensible**: The architecture supports adding other game systems with minimal modifications

 ## Installation